CLEAN BORDER WATER NOW CAMPAIGN MANAGER

 - Spanish fluency

-- Minimum 4 year degree and 3 years of experience working in environmental policy, law and/or advocacy.
+- Bachelors Degree and 3 years of experience working in environmental policy, advocacy or community organizing is preferred.

 - Knowledge of water quality issues and related legal and regulatory protections